ClassDiffusion: More Aligned Personalization Tuning with Explicit Class Guidance: Experiments

-\textbf{Evaluation metrics} We assess our approach using three metrics: CLIP-I, CLIP-T, and DINO-I. CLIP-I calculates the visual similarity between the produced images and the target concept images by utilizing CLIP visual features.
+\textbf{Evaluation metrics} We assess our approach using three metrics: CLIP-I, CLIP-T, and DINO-I. CLIP-I calculates the visual similarity between the produced images and the target concept images by utilizing CLIP~\cite{radford2021learning} visual features.
 CLIP-T evaluates the similarity between text prompts and images.
 If one baseline contains the special token S*, it will be replaced with a prior class word.
 In the case of DINO-I, we evaluate the cosine similarity between the ViT-S/16 DINO~\cite{oquab2023dinov2} embeddings of the generated images and the concept images.
 Further, we note the impact of CLIP's outdated performance on the fairness of the evaluation.
-Therefore we introduce BLIP2-T Score, which calculates the similarity between text features extracted from BLIP2's Q-former and image features extracted from Vision Encoder as a score.
+Therefore, we introduce the BLIP2-T Score, which calculates the similarity between text features extracted from BLIP2's Q-former and image features extracted from Vision Encoder as a score.
+This metric is designed by calculating the similarity between image and text embeddings extracted by the BLIP2 model.
 Our approach involved utilizing the Transformer~\cite{wolf-etal-2020-transformers} implementation and the fine-tuned weights of BLIP2-IMT on CoCo~\cite{lin2014microsoft}, with ViT/L~\cite{dosovitskiy2020image}.
 This new metric aims to offer a more equitable and efficient evaluation measure for future studies in this field.
 Empirical findings from various studies~\cite{li2024blip, li2023blip, wu2023human, grimal2024tiam, xu2023imagereward, singh2023divide} indicate that BLIP2 outperforms CLIP significantly in the assessment of text-image alignment.